mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Toolbar

-The grid exposes props to hide specific elements of the UI:

-- `hideToolbar`: If `true`, the toolbar component is hidden.

-You can replace the default toolbar by providing your own implementation.
+You can replace the default toolbar by providing a `header` component.
 This demo showcases how this can be achieve.

 {{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}